-This Code provides a standard 40 hour week for factory workers with a weekly tolerance of eight hours to be paid for as overtime.
-The usual exceptions are made in regard to non-productive employees.
-Office employees are limited to an average of 40 hours per week over an eight week period.
+This Code provides a standard 40-hour week for factory workers with a weekly tolerance of eight hours to be paid for as overtime.
+The usual exceptions are made in regard to nonproductive employees.
+Office employees are limited to an average of 40 hours per week over an eight-week period.

-The minimum wage rate in the North for hourly paid employees is 40¢ per hour for males and 35¢ per hour for females.
-In the South the minimum wage rate for hourly paid employees is 35¢ per hour for males and 30¢ per hour for females.
-Office employees will receive a minimum wage of \$16.00 per week in the North and \$14.00 per week in the South.
+The minimum wage rate for hourly-paid employees is 40¢ per hour for males and 35¢ per hour for females.
+Office employees will receive a minimum wage of \$16.00 per week.